 Areas of application of the system include automation and improving the accuracy of navigation in river, road and rail transport, that will help to build reliable and secure air traffic control systems, as well as become a practical aid to the agro-industry.

 First of all, the introduction of the system on the territory of Ukraine will provide a high-precision automatic landing system for aircraft at regional airports and airfields that are not equipped with modern air navigation systems Instrument Landing System (ILS).
 In addition, the Safety of Life service will allow rescue helicopters to land in conditions of limited visibility and difficult weather conditions.

-We expect that based on the results of the consolidated work of the Government and the European Commission, the Agreement can be signed in early 2021 (COVID-19 permitting).
+We expect that based on the results of the consolidated work of the Government and the European Commission, the Agreement can be signed in 2021 (COVID-19 permitting).

 Ukraine will be the first non-EU country to have access to Safety of Life service and will serve as a ground point for expansion of EU satellite navigation system beyond Europe.